DoctorWkt/TTL_TicTacToe/journal.md

 and thus I use the Q# output for the active-high registered board moves.
 I got rid of some resistors for the push-buttons, and I've laid out the PCB much more cleanly.
 Now running freeroute.

+## Sun  9 Jun 20:39:17 AEST 2019

+I'm trying a design with a smaller ROM because it's easy to get a 32Kx8 ROM and not easy to get a 256Kx8.
+In this design, only the human moves go into the ROM not the board's moves.
+Instead, there is a 4-bit sequence counter.
+Each time the human moves, the sequence counter increments.

+The idea is that, after each human move, there is one ideal board move.
+So we really only need to know the current sequence number of the moves.
+When we get the next human move, the set of moves and the sequence number should determine the current state, and so we can output the best board move and increment the sequence counter.

+I was worried that I would have some metastability with the counter and the ROM inputs/outputs, but in Logisim it seems OK.
+However, I'm not generating the ROM output correctly.
+The circuit starts playing OK but then goes off the rails.

+It's likely that we are getting to the same state of human moves (from several human sequences), and along the way we have chosen different "best" board moves.
+And because there are different board moves along the various paths to the current state, we are not generating the best next move.
+So I will have to revisit the ROM generation code.
+There is also the worry that this approach has a gaping logical hole in it which I haven't discovered yet!

+## Mon 10 Jun 09:41:06 AEST 2019

+Yes a gaping hole because there are several previous states to get to the current state.
+So I have an idea with parsing the "moves" file:

+ + find all the win and draw states
+ + work out the previous state(s) to get to them.
+Just use one (hopefully)
+ + for each state that still hasn't got a previous one, find a previous state
+ + repeat until only the empty board has no previous state.

+This way, there should be only a single path from any initial move down to the resulting win or tie.

+## Tue 11 Jun 09:36:28 AEST 2019

+I tried the above but I still ended up with several hundred states, so I'd need a 9-bit state register and this would still go into the ROM, so I'd still need the same size ROM as I had in the beginning.
+So I'll give up on this avenue and go back to the original 256Kx8 ROM.

+I've redone the Logisim circuit with the LEDs and buttons in a 3x3 grid at the top-right of the circuit.